sbcarp/GroceryBama/README.md

 Step 2.
 Disable windows firewalls & and antivirus if necessary

 Step 3.
-Run the scripts in MySQL Workbench, make sure the port number is the default one: TODO
+Run the scripts in MySQL Workbench,[[Scripts] https://docs.google.com/document/d/11RKRwwu7tyrILoEFjJlEf7VItdrr4hJiTAsBCoXQvAY/edit?usp=sharing]

+Note: make sure the port number of the instance is the default one: 3306

 Step 4.
 Go to the folder GroceryBama\bin\Release\, Run GroceryBama as administrator